-Trump Drops ‘Mother Of All Bombs’ On ISIS In Afghanistan, First Time ‘MOAB’ Has Been Used In Combat
+Trump Drops ‘Mother Of All Bombs’ On ISIS In Afghanistan, First Time MOAB Has Been Used In Combat

 — Syed Saif Ullah (@ItsSaifpk) April 13, 2017

-MOAB carries 11 tons of explosives and boasts a mile-wide blast radius.
+The MOAB carries 11 tons of explosives and boasts a mile-wide blast radius.
 Because of the manner in which it has been constructed, the force of the blast from the GBU-43 bomb can reportedly be felt for miles away.
 The engineers who designed the largest non-nuclear weapon built the bomb out of an extremely thin aluminum to better house and deploy its payload.

-A thicker grade of aluminum would have reportedly interfered with the unleashing of the full power of the Mother of all Bombs when it hit the intended target, Fox News reports.
+A thicker grade of aluminum would have reportedly interfered with unleashing the full power of the Mother of all Bombs when it hit the intended target, Fox News reports.

-MOAB was transported to Afghanistan by an MC-130 Hercules cargo aircraft, arriving around 7 p.m. local time.
-Because of its immense size and weight, MOAB could not be released from a bomb-bay door like a traditional bomb.
+The MOAB was transported to Afghanistan by an MC-130 Hercules cargo aircraft, arriving around 7 p.m. local time.
+Because of its immense size and weight, the MOAB could not be released from a bomb-bay door like a traditional bomb.
 It was also too large to be launched from the wing of an aircraft, so it was reportedly kicked out the back door of the plane.

 MOAB pic.twitter.com/swc9e87REn